8/1/2024

 Operator

-next question comes from the line of Doug Harter with UBS.
+Our next question comes from the line of Doug Harder with UBS.

 speaker

 Thanks.
-Can you talk about the pricing you're seeing and how that compares to the enforced yield and therefore what your expectation is over the coming 12 months?
+Can you talk about the pricing you're seeing and how that compares to kind of the in-force yield and, you know, kind of therefore kind of what your expectation is over the coming 12 months?

 speaker

-I think, Doug, I can start and Nathan has anything
+I think, Doug, I can start, and Nathan has anything to add.

 speaker

-to add.
 Again, we don't talk too specific on pricing.
-I think if you look at our yields on the portfolio the last few quarters, it's been really stable.
-And I think if you think about it over the course of the year here, that's really going to be dictated by the enforced portfolio any more than anything that comes down from a new business.
+I think if you look at sort of our yield on the portfolio the last few quarters, it's been really stable.
+And I think if you think about over the course of the year here, that's really going to be dictated by the enforced portfolio any more than anything that comes down from a new business.
 So I think we can feel pretty confident saying that we expect that's going to be relatively stable over the remainder of the year, which I think we said coming into the year, we felt that was the case.
 So again, I think from an overall market perspective, we feel really comfortable with the price we're able to get on the capital we're deploying.
 It's a good environment.
-Again, we always have to be careful about downside scenarios, but we feel that we're able to get really good return
+Again, we always have to be careful about downside scenarios, but we feel that we're able to get really good return for the capital we're deploying in this current market.

 speaker